 The property was not listed in the 1931 List of Residents and was shown as vacant in the 1931 and 1932 City Directories.

 By 1933, 336 Commonwealth was the home of William J. Lowery and his wife, Agnes J. (Johnston) Lowery, who operated it as a lodging house.
 They previously had lived at 596 Tremont.
 They continued to live at 336 Commonwealth in 1935, but had moved to 200 Commonwealth by 1936.

 By 1936, 336 Commonwealth was the home of George Emules LeTendre and his wife, Rose (Sylva) LeTendre.
-Governor Charlie Baker’s office did not respond to numerous requests for comment.
+They previously had lived at 57 Hemenway.
 They operated 336 Commonwealth as a lodging house.
 They also operated lodging houses 395 Marlborough from about 1941 to 1946, at 364 Marlborough in about 1942 and 1943, at 338 Marlborough in 1943 and 1944, and at 365 Marlborough from 1943 through 1946.

-336 Commonwealth remained an apartment house in 2015.
+336 Commonwealth remained an apartment house in 2018.